ioankats93/Thesis/README.md

 # Purpose
 The purpose of this Thesis project, was to be able to understand how embedded systems and microcontrollers are working.
-Also to be able to programm the robot to autonomously wander around without colliding
+Also to be able to program the robot to autonomously wander around without colliding